ccao-data/data-architecture/dbt/models/model/docs.md

 We update this table once per assessment year after choosing the final model runs for the year.
 As such, only final model run IDs should be present in this table.

+Note that this is separate from the train_card, which is updated every model run, and only contains data used to fit our model.
+The training_data table contains both data used to fit the model (train) and to evaluate the final yearly model run.

 **Primary Key**: `run_id`, `meta_card_num`, `meta_sale_document_num`
 {% enddocs %}